-Dawn Bennett and Jane Coffey (Curtin University), Michael Dockery (Bankwest Curtin Economics Centre), Ian Li (University of Western Australia), Sherry Bawa (Curtin University) and David Carney (Career Industry Council of Australia)
+Dawn Bennett (Bond University) Jane Coffey (Curtin University), Michael Dockery (Bankwest Curtin Economics Centre), Ian Li (University of Western Australia), Sherry Bawa (Curtin University) and David Carney (Career Industry Council of Australia)

 The career and study decisions made by secondary school students have a significant impact on their future career pathways, to the extent that these decisions can “make or break” students’ future career and study aspirations.
 Despite this, knowledge and awareness around contemporary employability and career construction is lacking amongst students from low socioeconomic status (SES) cohorts.

 Quality career counselling is crucial if low SES students are to recognise, explore and realise their potential.
 However, recent budgetary changes to the public secondary school system have resulted in career counsellors no longer being considered an essential service.
 The inevitable result is that low SES schools, which serve the students who are most in need of careers and study advice, are less likely to provide that advice.
 This places already disadvantaged young people at a further disadvantage from which they may not recover.

 To compete for financially sustainable and meaningful work, young Australians need the capabilities necessary to develop and sustain their employability.
 In Australia, students from particular disadvantaged groups experience poorer employment outcomes.
 These students also experience higher rates of attrition and deferral.